 Given this complexity, most food manufacturers know that they make money at the end of the month – but that often means losing money on 5-10% of the contracts or customers they serve, and sometimes losing money on certain products they manufacture.

-With our established ERP customers, we often demo our Business Intelligence modules (EPM – for Enterprise Performance Management) by loading the software the night before the demo, extracting data and populating the BI data warehouse with live information.
+With established ERP customers, we often set up demos of third party Business Intelligence modules (EPM – for Enterprise Performance Management) by loading the software the night before the demo, extracting data from the ERP and populating the BI data warehouse with live information.
 A couple of years back, we opened a demo at a midwest food manufacturing company by bringing on screen a dashboard showing their most profitable customers, their most profitable products.
 It seemed to be going well until the CEO rose and asked us to stop, and please leave the room for a few minutes.
-We were quickly ushered out while the CEO and management team examined the data, realized three production runs that were scheduled to be produced that week would lose money on a customer who’s return rates were legendarily high and was one of those customers that everyone in the company dreaded dealing with.
+We were quickly ushered out while the management team examined the data, realized three production runs that were scheduled to be produced that week would lose money on a customer who’s return rates were legendarily high and was one of those problem customers dreaded by everyone in the company.
 As soon as the shop floor schedule was changed, with those particular runs cancelled, we were allowed to return and complete the demo.

-But what we find, more often than not – is that using BI we will identify 5-10% of a company’s production that, if not actually money losing, falls far below established revenue targets.
+But what we find, more often than not – once we can accurately capture cost down to the individual unit with ERP, is that using BI we will identify 5-10% of a company’s production that, if not actually money losing, falls far below established revenue targets.
 For a growing company to realize they can outsource these problem clients to their competitors (by firing the customer) and then realize without spending another dime on equipment, labor, or raw materials, the can have another 5-10% of plant capacity overnight – the impact can be huge.

 Try it – take your annual revenue derived from manufacturing X 5% – and realize that’s the number you can add to your bottom line without adding labor, materials or equipment.
 Makes BI look pretty attractive.